-Banque Cantonale Vaudoise (BCV) is Switzerland's second-largest cantonal bank, with total assets of CHF45.9 billion as of the end of June 2018.
+Banque Cantonale Vaudoise (BCV) is Switzerland's second-largest cantonal bank, with total assets of CHF47.1 billion as of half-year 2019.
 The bank was established in 1845 by the Vaud Cantonal Parliament as a corporation organised under public law.